whiteblueskyss/x-clone/README.md

    - Create tweets and view them in real-time.

 3. **Interact with Tweets**:
-   - Like and comment on tweets, and receive real-time notifications.
+   - Like and comment on tweets and receive  notifications.

 4. **Profile Management**:
    - Update your profile and view other users' profiles.